-September 30, 2004
+September 27, 2006

-The accompanying Proxy is solicited by and on behalf of the Board of Directors (the "Board") of Frequency Electronics, Inc., a Delaware corporation (hereinafter called the "Company"), for use only at the Annual Meeting of Stockholders to be held at the office of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York 11553, on the 30th day of September 2004, at 10:00 A.M., Eastern Daylight Savings Time, or any adjournment or adjournments thereof.
-The Company will mail this Proxy Statement and the accompanying Proxy on or about August 27, 2004.
-Only stockholders of record as of the close of business on August 27, 2004 are entitled to notice of, and to vote at, the meeting.
+The accompanying Proxy is solicited by and on behalf of the Board of Directors (the "Board") of Frequency Electronics, Inc., a Delaware corporation (hereinafter called the "Company"), for use only at the Annual Meeting of Stockholders to be held at the office of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York 11553, on the 27th day of September 2006, at 10:00 A.M., Eastern Daylight Savings Time, or any adjournment or adjournments thereof.
+The Company will mail this Proxy Statement and the accompanying Proxy on or about August 25, 2006.
+Only stockholders of record as of the close of business on August 25, 2006 are entitled to notice of, and to vote at, the meeting.

 The Board may use the services of the Company's directors, officers and other regular employees to solicit proxies personally or by telephone and may request brokers, fiduciaries, custodians and nominees to send proxies, proxy statements and other material to their principals and reimburse them for their out-of-pocket expenses in so doing.
 The cost of solicitation of proxies, which it is estimated will not exceed \$7,500, will be borne by the Company.
-Each proxy executed and returned by a stockholder may be revoked at any time thereafter by filing a later dated proxy or by appearing at the meeting and voting in person, except as to any matter or matters upon which, prior to such revocation, a vote shall have been cast pursuant to the authority conferred by such proxy.
+Each proxy executed and returned by a stockholder may be revoked at any time thereafter by filing a later dated proxy or by appearing at the meeting and voting in person.
 Attendance at the meeting will not, in itself, constitute revocation of a proxy.
+Dissenters are not entitled by law to appraisal rights.